loregamer/BG3DialogueFinder/README.md

 <u>Overview</u>

  - Search Baldur’s Gate 3’s audio files by dialogue, character and filename.
 Database contains all .wem files stored in english.pak and SharedSounds.pak.
- - Community Project: Ability to edit some database entries to improve accuracy.
+ - Ability to edit some database entries to improve accuracy.

 <u>Use Cases</u>